zjsxwc/makeflow-erp/README.md

 1. inject the `MakeflowManager` to container

-2. load configuration from Makeflow by add following lines to `\App\Kernel::configureContainer`:
+2. load configuration from Makeflow by adding the following lines to `\App\Kernel::configureContainer`:

 ```php
         //load configuration from Makeflow